SteveBarnett/Remixing/_thinking/pragmatism-by-william-james.md

 - Truth is MADE, just as health, wealth and strength are made, in the course of experience.
 - It is quite evident that our obligation to acknowledge truth, so far from being unconditional, is tremendously conditioned.
 Truth with a big T, and in the singular, claims abstractly to be recognized, of course; but concrete truths in the plural need be recognized only when their recognition is expedient.
 A truth must always be preferred to a falsehood when both relate to the situation; but when neither does, truth is as little of a duty as falsehood.
 - With this admission that there are conditions that limit the application of the abstract imperative, THE PRAGMATISTIC TREATMENT OF TRUTH SWEEPS BACK UPON US IN ITS FULNESS

+### Lecture—VII.
+Pragmatism and Humanism

+- the whole notion of THE truth is an abstraction from the fact of truths in the plural,
+- These things MAKE THEMSELVES as we go.
+- Far from being antecedent principles that animate the process, law, language, truth are but abstract names for its results.
+- Sensations are forced upon us, coming we know not whence.
+Over their nature, order, and quantity we have as good as no control.
+THEY are neither true nor false; they simply ARE.
+It is only what we say about them, only the names we give them, our theories of their source and nature and remote relations, that may be true or not.
+- A sensation is rather like a client who has given his case to a lawyer and then has passively to listen in the courtroom to whatever account of his affairs, pleasant or unpleasant, the lawyer finds it most expedient to give.
+- That is Mr. Schiller’s belief about the sensible core of reality.
+We ‘encounter’ it (in Mr. Bradley’s words) but don’t possess it.
+- dithyrambic
+- The authority of ‘the State,’ and that of an absolute ‘moral law,’ have resolved themselves into expediencies,
+- These are but names for the facts, taken from the facts, and then treated as previous and explanatory.
+- Once more, either hypothesis is legitimate in pragmatist eyes, for either has its uses.
+- I have all along been offering it expressly as a mediator between tough-mindedness and tender-mindedness.